Janik-Haag/NixOS-DNS/docs/book/usage.md

     nixpkgs,
     nixos-dns
   }: let
-    # You probably know this but flake outputs are architecture depended,
+    # You probably know this but flake outputs are architecture dependent,
     # so we use this little helper function.
 Many people use `github:numtide/flake-utils` for that.
     forAllSystems = nixpkgs.lib.genAttrs [ "x86_64-linux" "aarch64-linux" ];
   in {